Gayathri10112002/Pro-card/README.md

 # Pro-card
-  ~ it is a static card and used some effects by CSS.
+  ~ it is a static card , used many properties of css.
+  #learningcss
   # CSS , HTML